-Developing as experts in both of these evolving fields, professionals can work directly with patients, consult in a corporate environment and combine the fields for a unique specialty.
+Developing as experts in both evolving fields, professionals can work directly with patients, consult in a corporate environment, and combine the fields for a unique specialty.
 Blending the two programs into a master’s in ABA and OBM gives students a wider range of expertise and potential careers.
 Florida Tech’s master’s in ABA and OBM program is among only a few in the world offering this degree option.

 Florida Tech also holds the distinction of being one of the only master’s in ABA and OBM programs, particularly in the study of organizational behavioral management.

-Students working towards a master’s in ABA and OBM develop their expertise through class discussions of case studies, involvement in research and internship opportunities.
+Students working towards a master’s in ABA and OBM develop their expertise through class discussions of case studies, involvement in research, and internship opportunities.
 Florida Tech has more ABA and OBM faculty than other universities, with all core faculty board certified behavior analysts.

-Many professors are published authors and experts on many facets of ABA and OBM, such as behavioral economics, self-control, sports psychology, employee efficiency and others.
-Florida Tech professors are involved in ongoing research at The Scott Center for Autism Treatment, located at Florida Tech.
+Many professors are published authors and experts on many facets of ABA and OBM, such as behavioral economics, self-control, sports psychology, employee efficiency, and others.
+Florida Tech professors are involved in ongoing research at the Scott Center for Autism Treatment, located at Florida Tech.
 Working alongside professors who provide one-on-one attention during research and client interaction, master’s in ABA and OBM students earn visibility as a research professional and colleague able to study and work in the field.

 Students are also given an opportunity to develop a portfolio of published work through organizations and research centers located both on and off campus.
 Florida Tech students have consistently published research in respected ABA journals.

-Because of the ABA and OBM program’s varying experience in clinical and business settings, graduates can work for many different public and private organizations, choosing a clinical career, business career, or a combination of the two for equally unique and rewarding opportunities.
+Because of the ABA and OBM program’s varying experience in clinical and business settings, graduates can work for many different public and private organizations, choosing a clinical career, business career, or a combination of the two for unique and equally rewarding opportunities.
 Florida Tech is one of the only universities in the nation that offers a master’s in ABA and OBM for a truly diverse career path.

-The mission of Florida Tech’s master’s in ABA and OBM training is to develop behavior-analytic practitioners and consultants who understand the basic principles of behavior analysis, contribute to behavioral research, serve as consultants to human service agencies, attain BCBA certification and if desired, be ready to enter a doctoral program.
+The mission of Florida Tech’s master’s in ABA and OBM training is to develop behavior-analytic practitioners and consultants who understand the basic principles of behavior analysis, contribute to behavioral research, serve as consultants to human service agencies, attain BCBA certification and, if desired, be ready to enter a doctoral program.
 Florida Tech graduates score among the highest on the International Board Certification Exam in behavior analysis.